Chocolate Bunny Pie

 Instructions

-- Stir in sugar and corn starch with a whisk until the mixture is smooth.
+2. Stir in sugar and cornstarch with a whisk until smooth.

-- Continually stir milk over medium-low heat until the mixture is hot.
+3. Stir milk continuously over medium-low heat until the mixture is hot.

-- Strain the tempered eggs into the hot chocolate pie filling pot to ensure there aren't any solids added to the filling.
+6. Strain the tempered eggs into the hot chocolate pie filling pot to ensure no solids are added to the filling.

-- Cook pie filling on medium-low heat until thickened, constantly stirring for about 2 minutes after it starts bubbling on the edges.
+7. Cook the pie filling on medium-low heat until thickened, stirring constantly for about 2 minutes after it starts bubbling along the edges.

-- Whisk the filling until it is smooth and pour into the pie shell.
+10. Whisk the filling until smooth, then pour it into the pie shell.

-- Finish cooling in the refrigerator, then top the pie with whipped cream or whipped topping or top with meringue while the pie is still hot and bake to brown.
+11. Finish cooling in the refrigerator, then top the pie with whipped cream or whipped topping, or with meringue while the pie is still hot, and bake until browned.

 Notes

-- Use any kind of prepared pie crust like a graham cracker or meringue crust.
+• Use any prepared pie crust, such as a graham cracker or meringue crust.

-- To combine eggs with the hot chocolate milk mixture, you must temper the eggs: While whisking or scrambling the eggs, add a small amount of the hot mixture.
-This gradually raises the temperature of the eggs, so they don't curdle or cook when they are mixed with the rest of the hot mixture.
+• To combine eggs with the hot chocolate milk mixture, you must temper the eggs: While whisking or scrambling the eggs, add a small amount of the hot mixture.
+This gradually raises the eggs' temperature, so they don't curdle or cook when mixed with the rest of the hot mixture.

 Be sure to sign up for my emails to keep in touch.